James L. Buckley: 1970

 U.S. Senator Robert F. Kennedy was assassinated by Sirhan Sirhan in Los Angeles, California on June 6, 1968.
 Kennedy's death left a vacancy in the United States Senate that would be filled through an appointment by Governor Nelson Rockefeller.
 On September 10, Rockefeller appointed Charles Goodell, a Republican member of the House of Representatives from the 38th congressional district, to fill the vacancy.
 Goodell sought election to a full term in 1970.

 On April 6, 1970, Buckley announced that he would seek the Conservative Party's senatorial nomination again.
-The Conservative State Committee convened inside Hotel McAlpin in Manhattan on April 7, 1970 to select the party's nominee in the general election.
+The Conservative State Committee convened inside Hotel McAlpin in Manhattan on April 7, 1970, to select the party's nominee in the general election.
 Kevin P. McGovern attempted to force a primary campaign between himself and Buckley, but failed to receive the 25% of delegate votes necessary for a primary.
 Buckley received nearly ninety percent of the delegate votes and the remainder were split between McGovern and abstaining delegates.

 On June 20, F. Clifton White, Buckley's campaign manager, announced that Buckley's campaign would circulate petitions in an attempt to gain another ballot line named the Independent Alliance Party.
 Enough valid signatures were collected to gain the additional ballot line, but New York Secretary of State John P. Lomenzo ruled that the Independent Alliance's emblem, an outline of New York with Buckley's name inside, was illegal as New York's election law limited the number of times that a candidate's name could appear on a ballot line to one.
 Lomenzo later allowed the party onto the ballot after the emblem was changed to a shield with the letter "I" inside.

-Buckley ran as a pragmatic conservative.
+Buckley ran as a conservative.
 Both Goodell and Democrat Richard Ottinger were liberal candidates who opposed the Vietnam War.
 The liberalism of the two major-party candidates gave Buckley an opening.
 In the general election, Buckley prevailed with 39% of the vote.
 According to The New York Times, "the political cognoscenti were stunned" by Buckley's unexpected victory.